 Before the internet – yes there was such a time! – the only place to conduct research was within small focus groups, and by offering surveys in person or by phone.

 Now that there are websites devoted to linking up major brands with huge groups of consumers it is easier than ever before for companies to get opinions from a large group and for you to access rewards for completing what are essentially hassle free, easy tasks.

 How Can They Afford to Pay You?

-There are lots of legitimate market research websites that use this system to pass profits on to members.
+There are lots of legitimate market research websites that use this system to pass profits on to their members.

 To get some of these rewards for yourself, all you have to do is sign up and start answering questions.
 It really is that easy.

 Is it a Scam?
 How Can You Tell?

-- Their claims seem too good to be true.
-There are old sayings about this – “If it seems too good to be true, it probably is” and, “There’s no such thing as a free lunch”, are as applicable today as they ever were.
+A site offers incredible returns.
+Here is were it is good to remember that, “It’s too good to be true” and, “There’s no such thing as a free lunch”, are as applicable today as they ever were.
 Beware of ‘amazing offers’.
-If someone is offering you $200 a day through their paid survey program, they are almost certainly either exaggerating or completely lying. $200 a month is more realistic for most people.
+If someone is offering you $200 a day through their paid survey program, they are almost certainly exaggerating or, to put it bluntly, lying.
+Earning $200 a month is much more realistic for most people completing online surveys.

 How Safe is Your Personal Information?